stanislavt8/ctac-repo/ConwayGame/readMe.txt

 This is an attempt to create a Gaming framework to allow to easy implement a variety of games working with 2-D, 3-D, or n-D matrix.

-The first and only implementation for now is Conway's game of life on 2-D matrix
+The first implementation is Conway's game of life on 2-D matrix (Game2D) The second implementation is Conway's game of life on 3-D matrix (Game3D) And finally, ExtendedGame3D is Conway's game of life on 3-D matrix with ectended rules

 =============